 Is not paying payroll taxes a crime?

-If the IRS determines that an employer willfully neglected to pay employment taxes, the individual could face civil and criminal sanctions, including imprisonment for up to five years.
+If the IRS determines that an employer willfully neglected to pay employment taxes, the individual could face civil penalties and criminal prosecution, including imprisonment for up to five years.

 This article is intended to be used as a starting point in analyzing an employer’s payroll obligations and is not a comprehensive resource of requirements.
 It offers practical information concerning the subject matter and is provided with the understanding that ADP is not rendering legal or tax advice or other professional services.